Knowledge Graphs for Cultural Heritage

-Based on its open platform metaphactory, metaphacts has developed a domain optimized solution delivering an agile application for search, annotation and visualization for humanities and cultural heritage research.
-The solution aims at providing a collaborative platform for humanities and cultural heritage research using knowledge representation and Semantic Web technologies.
+metaphacts has built a domain optimized solution delivering an agile application for search, annotation and visualization for humanities and cultural heritage research.
+The solution provides a collaborative platform using knowledge representation and Semantic Web technologies.
 It tackles the challenges faced by art historians, curators, conservators, and scientists on a daily basis, and supports them in authoring and publishing cultural heritage data.

-To enable the integration of data from various sources and at the same time allow for the data to retain its individual characteristics, original meaning and perspective, metaphactory uses the CIDOC Conceptual Reference Model as the knowledge representation system, together with its official extensions.
-In fact, metaphacts is the first company to have built a productive solution which successfully integrates the CIDOC CRM ontology.
-The integrated data provides the ideal environment for research, while the customized components integrated into the metaphactory platform support numerous analysis, search and collaboration scenarios on top of these data.
+To enable the integration of data from various sources and at the same time allow for the data to retain its individual characteristics, original meaning and perspective, the application uses the CIDOC Conceptual Reference Model as the knowledge representation system, together with its official extensions.
+It is the first productive solution which successfully integrates the CIDOC CRM ontology.
+The integrated data provides the ideal environment for research, while the customized application components support numerous analysis, search and collaboration scenarios on top of these data.

 Key Solution Components

-Leveraging metaphactory, metaphacts' end-to-end platform for creating and utilizing enterprise knowledge graphs, our cultural heritage solution supports various resource types - things, people, places, images, etc. - and delivers a wide spectrum of sophisticated and powerful features supporting researchers in their daily tasks, including
+Utilizing knowledge graphs, the application for Cultural Heritage supports various resource types - things, people, places, images, etc. - and delivers a wide spectrum of sophisticated and powerful features supporting researchers in their daily tasks, including

 - Semantic search - contextual relationships are used to search different types of information across heterogeneous datasets